 The first group of visas allows you to work in Canada for six months or less as a temporary worker.
 The second group of visas is given to those who are immigrating in Canada because they have found a suitable job.
 This article will focus on the Temporary Work Visa overview.

-What are Temporary Work Visas?
+What Are the Canada Temporary Work Visas?

 A Temporary Work Visa for Canada is a combination of a Temporary Resident Visa and a Work Permit.
 With a TRV, you are allowed to stay in Canada for 6 months or less, while the Work Permit for Canada allows you to also work in the job that you have already found or to look for a job.

 This work visa for Canada is not permanent and will expire after a few months or years depending on the type you have.
-This means that after the visa expires, then you can either apply to have it renewed or return to your home country.
+This means that after the Canadian work visa expires, then you can either apply to have it renewed or return to your home country.
 The maximum amount of time you can work temporarily in Canada with all extensions is 4 years.
 However, that is not applicable for each case and may depend on the country you are from and which type of visa you have.

-Who needs a Temporary Work Visa?
+Who Needs a Temporary Work Visa for Canada?

 Anyone who intends to enter Canada with the reasons to work and earn a salary must get a Temporary Work Visa, or Work Permit.
 You must be involved in these activities to need the work permit: